 What is Medicare Part C?

-Medicare Part C provides an alternative to Original Medicare (Part A and Part B).
+Medicare Part C provides an alternative to Original Medicare (Medicare Part A and Medicare Part B).
 Offered by private health insurance companies that are approved by Medicare, Medicare Part C plans—also known as Medicare Advantage plans—are legally required to offer at least the same benefits that are provided from Original Medicare, but can include additional coverage, such as routine vision or dental benefits, prescription drugs or health wellness programs.

 With a Medicare Part C Plan:

 - $0 premium plans and $0 deductible plans may be available in your area

 - Additional benefits, such as vision, hearing and dental may be available

 Who is eligible to receive Medicare Part C coverage?

 Any Medicare beneficiary, regardless of age, can purchase a Medicare Part C plan if they meet the following criteria: